Audit logs

 Managing audit logs via the API

 Audit logs can also be accessed through the public API endpoint.
-Please refer to our to learn how to retrieve audit logs.
+Please refer to our Audit Logs API documentation to learn how to retrieve audit logs.

 View audit logs in the Cortex UI